PostHog/posthog.com/contents/blog/startup-data-stack.md

  - Explainers
 ---

 Every startup needs data to build a better product.
 This isn't up for debate.
-But, as we've found from working with hundreds of startups at all stages, the "startup data stack" can quickly devolve into a mess of tools that just slow you down.
+But, as we've found from working with hundreds of startups at all stages, the "startup data stack" can quickly devolve into a mess of tools slowing you down.

-In this article, I'll explain why the startup data stack begins like this...
+In this article, I'll explain how and why the startup data stack begins like this...

 ![MVP](../images/blog/startup-data-stack/mvp.png)